- How are pituitary tumors treated?

 Sometimes, drug treatment may be given for a short time before surgery.
 This may cause the tumor to shrink, which could improve the chance that the surgery will remove all of the tumor, but doctors can’t be certain before trying that this will help.

 Another drug, pegvisomant, works by blocking the action of growth hormone.
-It can be used if octreotide (or lanreotide) isn’t doing enough to block growth hormone production.
+It can be used if somatostatin analogs (octreotide, lanreotide, or pasireotide) aren’t doing enough to block growth hormone production.

 Drugs such as cabergoline or bromocriptine can reduce growth hormone levels in about 1 out of 5 patients.
 Unfortunately, some patients have trouble tolerating the high doses often needed for these drugs to be effective.
 The main advantage of these drugs is that they are in pill form.